SakshiGattani/Amazon-Clone-Website/README.md

-# Amzone Clone Website
+# Amazon Clone Website

-Welcome to the Amzone Clone Website project!
-This repository contains the code for a clone of the popular e-commerce platform Amazon.
-The project is built using HTML, CSS, and JavaScript, aiming to replicate the look and feel of the Amazon website.
-It provides a glimpse into frontend development and serves as a learning resource for web developers interested in creating engaging and responsive user interfaces.
+Welcome to the Amazon Clone Website project repository!
+This is a frontend project that aims to replicate the look and feel of Amazon's website.
+It's built using React.js and utilizes various technologies to provide a similar user experience to the real Amazon platform.

 ## Table of Contents